07 November 2024

-Join Our Scholarships Information Session for Applicants from Equity Target Provinces
+Join Our Scholarships Information Sessions for Prospective Applicants from Central Sulawesi

 The Australia Awards are prestigious, transformational scholarships and short courses offered to emerging leaders for study, research and professional development in Australia